 The Carolina wren is an active, energetic, inquisitive species that can be aggressive and will scold or chase intruders out of its territory, particularly near favorite feeding spots or nesting sites.
 Often found in pairs, these birds hop while foraging and will investigate every small nook and cranny for insects or spiders, even flying into open sheds or garages.
 They hold their tails cocked over their backs and will climb tree trunks while feeding.
 After the breeding season, they may stay in small family groups while that year’s hatchlings mature, but the young birds will be chased away to find their own territory in the spring.

-These are monogamous birds and both parents work together to build a nest of stems, twigs, grasses, leaves, moss and feathers in an open cavity or cozy niche, and Carolina wrens have been recorded as nesting in odd places such as planters or hanging flower pots.
+These are monogamous birds and both parents work together to build a nest of stems, twigs, grasses, leaves, moss and feathers in an open cavity or cozy niche.
+Carolina wrens have been recorded as nesting in odd places such as planters or hanging flower pots.
 They may build several nests before the female chooses which one is best for her eggs.
 The eggs are white or pale pink and marked with fine brown specks, and 3-8 eggs are laid per brood.
-A mated pair will raise 2-3 broods per year, with a greater number of broods more common in southern regions.
+A mated pair will raise 2-3 broods per year, with a greater number of broods more common in southern regions where the breeding season is naturally longer.

 The female parent incubates the eggs for 12-15 days, and both parents feed the altricial young for 12-16 days after hatching.
 The male parent may take over most of the hatchling feeding toward the end of that period if the female is already starting to incubate another brood.